 The fair values of the interest rate swaps were estimated using the zero-coupon method.
 This method calculates the future net settlement payments required by the swap, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero-coupon bonds due on the date of each future net settlement on the swaps.
-The above swaps were classified as deferred outflows on the statements of net position.
-The total change in fair value for the years ended December 31, 2014 and 2013was \$(74,049) and \$(996,630), respectively.
-The balance at December 31, 2014 and 2013 was \$1,546,887 and \$1,620,936, respectively.
+The above swaps were classified as deferred outflows of resources on the statements of net position.
+The total change in fair value for the years ended December 31, 2015 and 2014 was \$(235,878) and \$(74,049), respectively.
+The balance at December 31, 2015 and 2014 was \$1,311,009 and \$1,546,887, respectively.